okdavekk/readme-generator/02-Challenge/Develop/generatedREADME.md

 ## Description

-Description entered
+Decription has been stated

 ## Installation

-Install how you wish
+Install how you want

 ## Usage

-Use how you want
+Use how you see fit

 ## Contributing

-Contribute how you see fit
+Contribute frequently

 ## Tests